Formatted Memo of Intent (PDF)

 Detailed Procedure:

-- The proposer of the course completes a New Course Proposal (if applicable), Memo of Intent, and a syllabus.
+- The proposer of the new course/course change completes a Course Proposal Form(opens in new window) with attached syllabus.

-- The forms and syllabus are vetted by the Departmental Curriculum Committee, the Department Chair, the College Curriculum Committee, and the Dean of the College where the course would be offered.
+- The form and syllabus are vetted by the Departmental Curriculum Committee, the Department Chair, the College Curriculum Committee, and the Dean of the College where the course would be offered.

 Valid or strong reasons to object to a course include but are not limited to the following: